Wonder horses: Tony

 Mix reportedly did not have to train Tony, but simply show him what to do for each feat.
 Mix could convey any sort of message to the pony by touches of the hand or fingers on Tony's neck, although speculation existed that whips, strong bits, and spurs were used.
 Such stunts included untying Mix’s hands, opening gates, jumping over high fences, getting tangled in ropes, loosening his reins, rescuing Mix from fire, jumping from one cliff to another, and running after trains.
 In the 1926 film The Great K & A Train Robbery (Fox Film Corporation), Mix jumps Tony through a glass window into a building and rides him alongside a speeding train.
-In the film Trailin' (1921) Mix and Tony have a bridge slashed from under them, and uncut footage shows the pair tipping over to the river below.
+In the film Trailin (1921) Mix and Tony have a bridge slashed from under them, and uncut footage shows the pair tipping over to the river below.

 Besides film, Tony was also in the Sells Floto Circus with Tom Mix as his rider.
 A program from the circus in 1931 made a statement about the bond between the pair:

 Tony retired from the film industry in 1932 at the age of 22, when he was slightly injured on the set of his last movie, The Fourth Horseman (1932).
 Following Tony's retirement, Tom Mix began featuring another horse of similar color and appearance in his films, Tony, Jr. A third horse, Tony II, was used for public appearances.

-Tony outlived Tom Mix, dying in 1942 at the age of 32, two years to the day after Mix was killed in a car accident.
+After Tom Mix was killed in a car accident in 1940, Tony was taken care of by lawyer, horseman, and friend of Mix: Ivon D. Parker.
+Tony died two years later than Tom in 1932 at the age of 40.
+The horse had been in decline and was euthanized.
 Tony's passing was noted in The New York Times.
 Tony's longevity as a movie horse is remarkable due to the lack of veterinary care available in those years, and because of the strenuous stunts that were not regulated.
+It could be that his owner loved and cared for him and didn't need "regulators" to tell him how to care for his animal.